 One year we had a new nurse show up.
 She was very nice.
 Ready to take on the task of manning the camp meds and fixing the boo-boos that would arise….or so we thought.
 This is the story of how we broke the camp nurse.

 Needless to say, poor Tim cut the bottom of his foot.
 It was not a straight cut.
 More of a jagged rip.
 I knew right away he would need stitches.
-We followed protocol and I radioed for the nurse to come down with a transport.
+We followed protocol and I radioed for the nurse to come down with transport.
 He would need to be taken for stitches.
 The nurse came down with some band-aids.
 I guess she did not understand the depth of the injury.
 She seemed a little squeamish.
 So I do what I do.
 I reached into my first aid bag and pulled out a sanitary napkin.
-Slapped that thing on the bottom of his foot, wrapped him up and called for his supervisor to take him to the local ER for stitches.
-Off he goes and we all go back to work.
+The supervisor takes him to the local ER for stitches.
+No doubt he probably wanted some CBD oil to help take the edge off the pain.
+For any UK readers who probably aren’t familiar with this, there are CBD oil UK brands as well, so take a look.
+Anyway, off he goes and we all go back to work.

 Lunchtime comes.
 We are all starving and make our way to the mess hall.
 I believe Tim is back from the ER at this point and complaining to all who will listen that I put a sanitary pad on the bottom of his foot!
 However, the hospital staff was rather impressed.
 We eat and move on with our day….or so we thought.